 The chart below again highlights the volatility caused by the different timing of payments of financial assistance grants over recent years.
-It also shows the deficit operating performance, both actual and forecast, of small shire councils.
+It also shows the deficit operating performance, both actual and forecast, of small shire councils whereas Regional City and Large Shire Councils are projecting a dip in 2018-19 results before slight improvements in 2019-20 and 2020-21 results.
 This is impacted by the removal of capital grants for this indicator.
-The other four cohorts are forecasting break-even, or better, operating performance over the next four years.
-The chart shows the adjusted operating surpluses of the metropolitan and interface council cohorts have generally remained above 5% and are forecast to continue to do so.
+The other two cohorts are forecasting break-even, or better, operating performance over the next four years.
+The operating surpluses of the metropolitan and interface council cohorts have generally remained 5% or above and are forecast to continue to do so.